 host=apache* | lookup user_agents http_user_agent | eval device=ua_os_family. "-" .ua_family | top limit = 20 device

-- Visualize your search, for example, by using a bar chart.
+- You can also visualize your search, for example, by using a bar chart.
 You can now see the top OS and browser combination and supply this information to your website team.

 These additional Splunk resources might help you understand and implement these recommendations:

 - Blog: A fast lane to value: Introducing IT Essentials Apps